oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 root        53    47  0 14:04 pts/0    00:00:00 ps -ef
 ```

-We can see the bash and ps process we just kicked off, but also the primary process which is running out service, the java process.
+We can see the bash and ps process we just kicked off, but also the primary process which is running our service, the java process.

-- Simulate a major fault by killing the process:
+- Simulate a major fault that causes a service failure by killing the process:
   - `pkill java`

 ```